fence-io/website/content/articles/k8s-resources-validation/kubeval/index.md

 In this article, we will discuss validating Kubernetes resource definitions using the tool [kubeval](https://www.kubeval.com/).

 Before we begin, it's important to note that kubeval is no longer maintained, and the author advises migrating to [kubeconform](https://github.com/yannh/kubeconform).
-We will explore kubeconform in a future article.
+We will explore kubeconform in the [next article](../kubeconform/).

 # Introduction